-You will be asked to shower the night before and the morning of surgery using antibacterial soap which we will give you.
+You will be asked to shower the night before, and the morning of surgery using antibacterial soap.
 Do not use talcum powder, deodorant, or perfume.
 On the morning of your operation you will be asked to put on a hospital gown, (ties go to the back).

-The nursing staff will provide a plastic bag for you to put a pair of pyjama's (or nightie), toiletries, dentures, hearing aids, glasses.
-All these items will go with you to intensive care.
+The nursing staff will provide a plastic bag for your personal items.
+This includes toiletries and dentures and mobile phone.
+These items will go with you to intensive care.

-Jewellery, nail polish, dentures, hearing aids must be removed before you leave the ward for surgery.
+Jewellery, nail polish, dentures, and hearing aids must be removed before surgery.
 Please leave valuables at home.

-The time from when you leave the ward, to go to the operation, and to the time of arrival in intensive care after the surgery will be a total of approximately 6-7 hours.
+You will be in surgery for approximately 6-7 hours before being transferred to the Intensive Care Unit.
 This includes time for the anaesthetist to insert intravenous lines and breathing tube, as well as the actual surgery.

-Unfortunately, your surgery may be postponed due to an emergency.
+Unfortunately, your surgery may be postponed due to an emergency or if there is no bed available for you in the intensive care unit.
 We try to avoid this happening but please be aware that if it does occur, it is beyond our control.